DanialAlyousef/morpheus_interfaces/README.md

 As a part of the SAA technical team, we're looking forward to encouraging the youth who are coming to academic study to dig into the AI world, Because we believe in what Andrew Ng said "AI is the new electricity"

-## about the project
+## About the project
 We used [Tikinter](https://docs.python.org/3/library/tk.html) library for Python, in order to develop the GUIs which will help the users to use a sample provided by Morpheus model team, with the ability to upload their galaxy photos to be classified, so they can see how galaxies are classified based on their shapes.

-you can use the samples we provided in the [samples](https://github.com/DanialAlyousef/morpheus_interfaces/tree/5ff1b13c7e20ab39d88282e48872f413f7a66baf/samples) folder.
+users can also use the samples we provided in the [samples](https://github.com/DanialAlyousef/morpheus_interfaces/tree/5ff1b13c7e20ab39d88282e48872f413f7a66baf/samples) folder.
 Note: the samples folder will be updated with new samples in the future.

 ### User guide